semiologic/sem-author-image/readme.txt

 This fits well on a site where the author's image is placed in a sidebar, or the [Semiologic theme](http://www.semiologic.com/software/sem-reloaded/) when the widget is placed immediately after the posts' content -- i.e. "About The Author."

+= Gravatar Support =

+The uploaded image will be used as your gravatar by themes that call the get_avatar() function.
+This will override an image set on gravatar.com

 = Multi-Author Sites =

 For sites with multitudes of authors, the widget offers the ability to insert a link to the author's posts -- his archives.

 = Single Author Sites =

-Normally, the widget will only display an author image when it can clearly identify who the content's author actually is.
+Normally the widget will only display an author image when it can clearly identify who the content's author actually is.
 In other words, on singular pages or in the loop.

 If you run a single author site, or a site with multiple ghost writers, be sure to check the "This site has a single author" option.
 The widget will then output your image at all times.

+= Alternate About Page Link =

+Normally the widget will use the author's posts page (/author/authorname/) is the image is clicked on.
+If your site has a dedicated page for the author, such as an 'About Me' page,

+there is a new field in 'Your Profile' called 'About Me Page'.
+Entering a url in this field (/about-me/) will cause the widget to use this link as opposed to /author/authorname.

 = Help Me! =